latest nhpb_banner 1__compressed2

 Free Food Distribution Centers and Banks - In addition to the various agencies and non-profits that exist in your county below, find more information on food banks as well as free pantries that are located across Michigan.
 Read more on free food banks and pantries in Michigan.

-• Weatherization Assistance Program (WAP) Michigan's Weatherization Assistance Program (WAP) is a federal program that provides low-income residential energy conservation.
+• Michigan's Weatherization Assistance Program (WAP) is a federal program that provides low-income residential energy conservation and is often combined with LIHEAP.
 The program offers many services and will provide free home energy conservation services to low-income Michigan homeowners as well as renters.
-These services provided will help reduce energy use and lower utility and heating bills, thus creating more self-sufficient households.
-Examples of the aid provided from this program include wall insulation, attic insulation and improved ventilation.
+These services provided will help reduce energy use and lower utility.
+Examples of the aid provided from this program include wall insulation, attic insulation, improved ventilation and a grant to pay for windows for a home.
+Look here for more on a free window.

 Job Programs, Government Grants, and Educational Services - Dozens of community action agencies operate in the state.
 Case managers can provide numerous services, including job training, applications for government grants to pay bills, food, senior services and Head Start.
 There are also free business startup classes.
 Click more details community action agencies in Michigan.